 they find is truly a fairy tale, not because it seems happily

-ever after but because it lacks cause and effect, moral responsibility,
+it lacks cause and effect, moral responsibility,

+and real relationships.
 And if that ’ s Stephenie Meyer ’ s

 idea of a fairy - tale ending, maybe we ’ d all better make sure